 For this exercise, We’re not just talking about teenager movies or else films like Scream and Halloween would show up on this list, but school and school-mates were not endemic to the plots of those films.
 To be considered for this list there has to be a classroom, school grounds, a dormitory/sorority/fraternity house, or a school bus in the film to identify it as going back to school.
 Considering that, I am discounting the summer camp horror teenager killing sprees.
 I’m thinking that a summer-break dead list may be in order, so in that way movies like Friday the 13th, The Burning, Sleepaway Camp, and Class of ’84 will get their reference.

-This Dead List is not a “best” list, rather it’s a aggregate of notable films of the sub-genre.
+This Dead List is not a “best” list, rather it’s an aggregate of notable films of the sub-genre.
 Some of them are pretty lousy, but most of them range from good to classics.
 To hear more about some of these selections tune into our Podcast Episode 74!

 So sharpen up those #2 pencils.
-Get your Peechee folders out, and try to remember what your locker combination is because class is back in session!
+Get your Peechee folders out, and try to remember what your locker combination is because the class is back in session!
 Good, bad, and a bunch of them in-between… here is a prominent roster of back-to-school genre films.

 Our first offering is a bit of an outlier compared to the rest, as this is a French thriller that is focused on the teachers and administrators.
-Michel, wicked headmaster of a neglected boarding school is targeted for killing by his wife, a teacher who also owns the school, and his mistress, one of the other teachers.
+Michel, the wicked headmaster of a neglected boarding school is targeted for killing by his wife, a teacher who also owns the school, and his mistress, one of the other teachers.
 It’s a twisty love triangle with an interesting wrinkle in that the women, rather than becoming rivals, are conspirators in his killing.
-But things do not go according to plan, and it appears that the Michel may have come back from the dead.
-It’s a fabulous twisty noir production, and so much more nuanced and complex compared to much of the films to follow.
+But things do not go according to plan, and it appears that Michel may have come back from the dead.
+It’s a fabulous twisty noir production, and so much more nuanced and complex compared to many of the films to follow.